18F/site-scanning/docs/INSTALL.md

 and whenever you push your branch, it will run the tests.
 You can see how that goes in github if you have a PR for your branch, or by looking at CircleCI.

-- If you want to do a deploy to production, you can merge your code into the master branch, and it will do a test then deploy.
+- If you want to do a deploy to production, you can merge your code into the `main` branch, and it will do a test then deploy.

 - Currently, there are stubs for being able to create a dev/staging/production deployment